Frogvall/dnd5e-misc/Bane of Azeroth/Bane of Azeroth.md

 - **Requirement:** Death Knight's Rebirth
 - **Willpower Points:** 3

 This ability requires a stretch of time to raise a fallen creature into a ravenous ghoul.
 The ghoul takes the form of an undead humanoid, and counts as a monster in combat.
 It follows your commands (free action) and acts independently with its own initiative.
-The ghoul cannot heal HP and it crumbles to dust or die if it is ever out of the your sight for a stretch of time, or if you use this ability again.
+The ghoul cannot heal HP and it crumbles to dust and die if it is ever out of the your sight for a stretch of time, or if you use this ability again.

 {{paperbox
 ## Ghoul